 When we see something attractive, but understand its actual abiding nature, this does not stop us from seeing the conventional or relative attractiveness.
 But, it does stop too strong an attachment to it.
 Attachment is always backed by unawareness and grasping for inherent existence.
 So, if we have realized the actual nature of something first, it makes a great difference to our way of dealing with it.

 Therefore, although an object appears to be beautiful, as we see that it lacks inherent existence as beautiful and is impermanent, this destroys our attachment.
 This is a new way of ridding ourselves of attachment.
-In previous verses of these Thirty-seven Bodhisattva Practices, we got rid of attachment by realizing that the object of our attachment is impure.
+In previous verses of these 37 bodhisattva practices, we got rid of attachment by realizing that the object of our attachment is impure.
 Here, we get rid of it by realizing that the object lacks existence inherently established, for instance, as beautiful.

 If we practice both methods, it has a great effect.
 The first method is a temporary solution.
 It suppresses our attachment, but does not eradicate it.
 If we realize the deceptive false nature of the object of our attachment, and if we can have strong certainty about and see clearly the actual nature of the object, this will greatly help to stop our attachment to it altogether.